driesvints/driesvints.com/pages/colophon.md

 Most colors used throughout the website are based on [the Flat UI Colors page](http://flatuicolors.com/).

+The homepage image was taken by [Stefan Neubig](https://twitter.com/stefanneubig).

 The homepage image uses [the Backstretch plugin](http://srobbin.com/jquery-plugins/backstretch/) by [Scott Robin](http://srobbin.com/).

 The [smooth scroll plugin](http://css-tricks.com/snippets/jquery/smooth-scrolling/) on the homepage was found on [CSS-Tricks](http://css-tricks.com/).